-Your typical packaged sausage product is going to have ingredients like sodium lactate, sodium phosphate, monosodium glutamate, sodium diacetate along with dextrose and maltodextrin.
+Who needs the convenience of prepackaged breakfast sausage full of unhealthy ingredients, when making your own is not only easy but by far healthier.
+Your typical packaged breakfast sausage product is going to have ingredients like sodium lactate, sodium phosphate, monosodium glutamate, sodium diacetate along with dextrose and maltodextrin.
 These unpronounceable words are code for salt and sugar.
 Not just any old salt and sugar though.
 No, these additives are meant to excite areas in our brain which trigger us to eat more and want more.
 So say goodbye to Jimmy Dean and make your own healthy Breakfast Sausage with today’s easy recipe.

 Oh, and by the way, to learn more about how food scientists have been employed to come up with the winning combination of salt, fat and sugar to trick not only our brains but our bodies into the cycle of anticipation, craving and addiction, I highly recommend the fabulous book The End of Overeating by Dr. David Kessler, former Commissioner of the United States food and Drug Administration.
 You can also read this short article I wrote late last year, with the same title.
 Just be prepared, you will never look at a box of cereal the same.

-Now let’s get in the kitchen and make healthy Breakfast Sausage, shall we?!
+Let’s get in the kitchen and make healthy Breakfast Sausage!